 I love telling people no. I know that sounds awful, but protecting my time is my favorite work habit I've adopted over the years.
 Texts unread?
 Yes, please.
 Ignoring emails off-hours?
 You bet.

 However, this isn't easy for a lot of people, especially when some jobs require us to be "on" all the time—and I've been there too.
 You might think, "I can't ignore emails, I'm expected to check them all the time!"
 Consider this: Is your boss modeling behavior that gives you the impression that you need to check email at all hours, or is it really an explicit requirement of your job?
 If you're not sure, ask!
 You might be surprised by what your supervisor has to say.

 If your organization uses Slack, turn on the automatic Do Not Disturb setting.
 Click your organization's name in the top-left corner, then click Preferences.
 Scroll down the Notifications settings until you see Notification Schedule.
 By default, notifications are allowed every day from 12:00 a.m. to midnight, but you can adjust to only allow notifications during your regular workday.

 If you need to turn on Do Not Disturb for a portion of your workday, you can either click your name in the upper right corner, then go to Pause notifications and select the time frame you need, or type

 /dnd 30 min in any channel to shut your notifications off for a specified time period.
 You can swap 30 min out with any time frame you need.

 Learn more about how to stay focused on Slack.

 Filter what you need

 Email accounts, however, have varying degrees of snoozification.
-Microsoft Outlook and Outlook 365 have Do Not Disturb features, but Gmail only offers a vacation autoresponder.
-Instead, Gmail users can try a few workarounds.
+Microsoft Outlook, Outlook 365, and Gmail have Do Not Disturb or Away features.

 You could also create your own autoresponder, which can be useful if certain people require a response.
 Zapier can send a reply to new emails based on search criteria or label.